JeffreyRobertLynch/studiosync-hitl/README.md

 **StudioSync** is a model-agnostic, multi-rubric evaluation system designed to evaluate TV show pitches against specific studio mandates.
 The system provides granular scoring of genre, tone, target audience, and production requirements informed by reference documents.
 Appropriate for automating "first reads" or routing pitches to specific studios where business needs align.

-This demo showcases the system running a batch of 10 pitches across 3 distinct mandates, highlighting the system's raw structured scoring output and the final leaderboard after apply human-adjustable section weighting.
-The system integrates powerful cloud-based models like GPT, Gemini, and Claude.
-It also includes local instances (Qwen) for contained, data secure systems and processes.
+This demo showcases the system evaluating a batch of 10 pitches across 3 distinct mandates with a local instance of Qwen3:8b.
+This run highlights the system's raw structured scoring output and the final leaderboard after applying human-adjustable section weights.
+Local inference, as displayed in this run, provides a contained, secure system for legal, data, and IP protection.
+This system can also provide inference using more powerful, but less secure, cloud-based models like GPT, Gemini, and Claude.

-**Conclusion:** Even a smaller local model like **Qwen3:8b** can achieve **exceptional performance** on highly complex tasks **(combining objective quantitative metrics, subjective qualitative metrics, dense rubric evaluation)** with appropriate **prompt engineering, document formatting, error handling, RAG, parsing, and system engineering**.
+**Conclusion:** Even a smaller, secure, local model like **Qwen3:8b** can achieve **exceptional performance** on highly complex tasks **(combining objective quantitative metrics, subjective qualitative metrics, dense rubric evaluation)** with appropriate **prompt engineering, document formatting, error handling, RAG, parsing, and system engineering**.

 ---